 Introduction

-modules may look similar to the "standard" COAST ("Cache On A STick") modules
+available.
+While the form factor may look similar to the COAST ("Cache On A

-used in later Pentium systems, they are in fact very different and totally
+STick") modules used in many later Pentium systems, the two use very different

 Note: Even though all these 128-pin modules share